 - Vila Algarve – Maputo City.
 Beautiful city building with rich ornamentation, built in the 1930s.
 Obtained bad fame as it was used by secret police, now in ruins.

 Described landmarks of Mozambique

-Mozambique is gorgeous, large country with high diversity of landscape and comparatively well preserved nature.
+Mozambique is a gorgeous, large country with a high diversity of landscape and comparatively well-preserved nature.

 - Medieval trading towns.
 Up to this day in Mozambique have been preserved several smaller towns and cities, which were founded by Arab, Somali, Persian traders and also local people in medieval times.